Alluaudia ascendens (Drake) Drake

 Fantsiolotse (local name)

-Alluaudia ascendens, known locally as Fantsiolotse, is a spiny succulent tree, up to 40 feet (12 m) tall, with leaves growing directly out from the trunk.
-Leaves are small, fleshy, green or reddish in full sun, heart-shaped and up to 1 inch (2.5 cm) long.
+Alluaudia ascendens is a spiny succulent tree with leaves growing directly out from the trunk.
+It grows up to 40 feet (12 m) tall.
+Leaves are fleshy, green or reddish in full sun, heart-shaped, and up to 1 inch (2.5 cm) long.
 Flowers are white to dull reddish and appear in clusters at the top of the stems.

 USDA hardiness zones 10a to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).